davidedc/Fizzygum/readme.md

 Standing on the shoulders of giants
 -----------------------------------
-Zombie Kernel was inspired by [Lively Kernel](http://www.lively-kernel.org/).
+Fizzygum was inspired by [Lively Kernel](http://www.lively-kernel.org/).
-Zombie Kernel was built starting from [Morphic.js](https://github.com/jmoenig/morphic.js) by [Jens Mönig](https://twitter.com/moenig).
+Fizzygum was built starting from [Morphic.js](https://github.com/jmoenig/morphic.js) by [Jens Mönig](https://twitter.com/moenig).
-Parts of Zombie Kernel are adapted from the compact and awesome [Cuis Smalltalk](http://www.jvuletich.org/Cuis/Index.html) by [Juan Vuletich](http://www.jvuletich.org/).

 The MIT License
 -----------------------------------

-Copyright (c) 2015 All Zombie Kernel contributors
+Copyright (c) 2015 All Fizzygum contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal